Wellbeing Advice

 Talk To Frank provides 24-hour confidential information and advice to those affected by drugs and substance abuse.

-For help contact your GP surgery first if possible.
+Contact your GP surgery for help first if possible.
 You can still call your GP outside normal surgery hours, but you will usually be directed to an out-of-hours service.

 For local Mental Health Service helplines in Kent and Surrey: